 Criminal and Student Conduct Record

-We reserve the right to deny, cancel or remove, from on-campus housing and at the cost of the student, individuals who provide false information as part of the application process, individuals with documented history of violent behavior, and/or individuals whose history or behaviors demonstrate an inability to function within a community environment of the residence halls.
+We reserve the right to deny, cancel or remove, from Campus Housing and at the cost of the student, individuals who provide false information as part of the application process, individuals with documented history of violent behavior, and/or individuals whose history or behaviors demonstrate an inability to function within a community environment of the residence halls.
 We further reserve the right to verify any information provided by applicants that is available on public record.

 Students residing on campus are expected to maintain good standing with the University, including being in good financial standing.
 Students must pay their tuition, fees, housing, and meal plan charges to the University Bursar’s Office.
-Students who have not paid all or a portion of the aforementioned to the University will be subject to cancellation, removal, and/or limitation on future assignments from on-campus housing, at the cost of the student.
+Students who have not paid all or a portion of the aforementioned to the University will be subject to cancellation, removal, and/or limitation on future assignments from Campus housing, at the cost of the student.

 Finals Week Move-Out

 All residents are expected to move out of their residence hall within twenty-four (24) hours of completing their last final for the semester.
 Those residents who violate residence hall policies during finals week will face immediate conduct action and may be asked to leave the hall immediately.
 The housing license agreement expires twenty-four (24) hours after the completion of the student’s last examination of the spring semester unless granted an extension by the Housing Office.

 The University reserves the right to make assignments of space, to authorize or deny room and roommate changes, to consolidate vacancies, and to require a student to move from one room or Campus Housing residence hall to another.
 A student’s past conduct record as a resident or involvement with law enforcement agencies may cause their application for housing to be denied or canceled, prior to its beginning date and may cause their housing to be relocated or cancelled, at the cost of the student, during the assignment period.
 Should you have a specific request, it must be included on the original application.
 Students who desire to room together should file applications together.